 Learn the evidence-based framework of the seven key behaviors essential to providing effective DSMES: healthy eating, being active, monitoring, taking medications, problem solving, reducing risks and healthy coping.

 Recorded Webinar: Why a Patient Story Matters: Addressing Psychosocial Needs During Diabetes Education

 1.5 CE.
 90 minutes

-Even when diabetes educators are well-versed in the lifestyle components of DSMES, many struggle to identify and address the many social, emotional and mental barriers to diabetes self-management behaviors.
+Even when diabetes care and education specialists are well-versed in the lifestyle components of DSMES, many struggle to identify and address the many social, emotional and mental barriers to diabetes self-management behaviors.
 Learn new behavior modification techniques to help you be more effective.

 AADE19 – Houston on August 9-12, 2019 – had plenty of Behavioral Health-focused sessions to choose from, including one from Keynote Speaker Michael Harris who will focus on outcomes of psychosocial/behavioral interventions that were developed to target the social determinants of health and how they impact diabetes outcomes.
-The conference is now over but recorded versions will be released in October.
-Please check back then.
+The conference is now over but recorded versions are available:

 Shame and Diabetes: Practicing Resilience in a Culture of Weight Stigma, Disordered Eating and Healthism will help you understand that the focus of education doesn’t always have to be on weight shaming.
 This session will focus on how encouraging behavior change can really impact overall health.